BerkomzxTL/Translations/A Dragon Girl's Journey Through A Post-Apocalyptic World/Volume 1/chapters/section_0001.md

 I continued to devour the giant deer's leg with single-minded devotion.
-After eating most of the leg, I stood up in a daze... and as I took in the view from the rooftop, wind blowing, my mouth smeared with blood distorted.
+After eating most of the leg, I stood up in a daze... and as I took in the view from the rooftop, wind blowing around me, my mouth smeared with blood distorted.
 “…What is this?”